Recent years have been full of uncertainties for everyone all over the world, despite that, doing business in Estonia has only got smoother and safer.

 The Estonian Government launched the e-Residency program in 2014.
 The program made it easier for people who are not Estonian citizens nor its residents, to join its economy and to start their own companies.
 The e-Residency card enables people to open their very own Estonian business, open an Estonian bank account, and do their taxes completely remotely.
 It is not just individuals from the European Union that benefit from being e-residents; it is accessible for everyone around the globe – creating a gateway for doing business within the EU.

-In 2017, the local government launched a start-up visa programme that is supporting Estonian start-ups with non-EU founders to start their company there and to run it in Estonia.
+In 2017, the local government launched a start-up visa program that is supporting Estonian start-ups with non-EU founders to start their company there and to run it in Estonia.
 This led to a massive increase in start-ups and their impact on the local economy.

 In 2020, the Estonia launched a new visa.
 This time they direct it towards digital nomads, who earn a steady income using the internet and can work remotely.